-As the primary stakeholders in their country's developmer the Filipino people must have a say on how their taxes are allocated and spent.
-Thus, the bill locks in the reforms that have made the Philippines a global leader in fiscal openne
+As the primary stakeholders in their country's development, the Filipino people must have a say on how their taxes are allocated and spent.
+Thus, the bill locks in the reforms that have made the Philippines a global leader in fiscal openness.

-First, to increase public access to budget information, the mandates the government to publish the public the variou plans and reports it is required to produce.
-In addition, the requires DBM to publish a Calendar of Disclosures that sh a timeline of the publication of all budget documents and information to be mandated by the bill and its implement rules.
-The bill also institutionalizes the People's Budget th helps the public understand budget information easier.
-Ap from sustaining the current practice of publishing citizenfriendly summaries of the Proposed and Enacted Budgets proposed measure also requires DBM to publish summar of the Statement of Fiscal Policy and the Annual Fiscal Report.
+First, to increase public access to budget information, the bill mandates the government to publish the public the various plans and reports it is required to produce.
+In addition, the bill requires the DBM to publish a Calendar of Disclosures that shows a timeline of the publication of all budget documents and information to be mandated by the bill and its implementing rules.
+The bill also institutionalizes the People's Budget that helps the public understand budget information easier.
+Apart from sustaining the current practice of publishing citizen-friendly summaries of the Proposed and Enacted Budgets, the proposed measure also requires DBM to publish summaries of the Statement of Fiscal Policy and the Annual Fiscal Report.
 The proposed Act also establishes basic standards for the accessibility of budget information: plans and reports should be automatically posted online; and statistics should be published in open data format.